Coorbits for projective representations with an application to Bergman spaces: Projective Representations

 \section{Projective Representations}

-In this section we review known results on measurable and locally continuous projective representations, and, following Mackey, we we will construct a representation of an extension of a locally compact group from a given projective representation.
+In this section we review known results on measurable and locally continuous projective representations, and, following Mackey, we will construct a representation of an extension of a locally compact second countable group from a given projective representation.
 We use \cite{Varadarajan1985} as a standard reference even if the results are mostly due to Mackey and Bargmann.

-We assume that $G$ is a locally compact group equipped with a fixed left invariant Haar measure which we denote by $dx$.
+We assume that $G$ is a locally compact second countable group equipped with a fixed left invariant Haar measure which we denote by $dx$.
 We denote by $\mathbb{T}:=\{t \in \C \mid |t|=1\}$ the one dimensional torus with normalized Haar measure $dt$.

 \begin{definition} Let $ \mathcal{S}$ be a locally convex Hausdorff topological vector space over $\C$, and denote by $\mathcal{S}^*$ its conjugate dual.
 A projective representation of $G$ is a mapping $\rho : G \to \GL(\mathcal{S})$, the space of continuous linear maps $\cS\to \cS$ with a continuous inverse, that satisfies the following three conditions: \begin{enumerate} \item $\rho(1)= \id.$ \item There is a Borel function (called a \emph{multiplier} or a \emph{cocycle}) $ \sigma:G \times G \to \mathbb{T}$, which satisfies the condition